 Over time, this makes relationship problems worse.
 Instead of working through conflicts or trying to rebuild intimacy, a person withdraws further into porn use, which creates emotional distance between them and their partner.

 And this also leads to feelings of guilt, shame, and isolation.
-Porn addiction can interfere with everyday life by disrupting daily routines and responsibilities, making it harder to maintain healthy relationships and manage obligations.
+Porn addiction can interfere with a person’s life by negatively affecting mental health, relationships, and daily routines.
+It can disrupt everyday life by making it harder to maintain healthy relationships and manage obligations.
+Additionally, porn addiction can negatively impact professional relationships by affecting work performance and interactions with colleagues.

 Unhealthy Sexual Expectations and Early Exposure